KittiKovacs/Quahog_Bulletin-MS3/README.md

 As a user I want to be able to save posts that I find interesting and view them in my profile page.

-As a user I want to see who created each post.
+As a user I want to see who created each post and how to get in touch with them.

 As a user who has admin rights I want to be able to add a new category if needed.